ClementiGroup/LSDMap-DM-d-MD/README.txt

 After installation, make sure that the folder bin inside your installation directory is included in your PATH (normally it should).
 It contains the executable "lsdmap" that is used to compute LSDMap.
-Tests can be run in the folder ./examples.
-This folder contains the structure file aladip_1000.gro which contains 1000 configurations of alanine dipeptide in vacuum and an example of configuration file that should be used to compute LSDMap.
+Tests can be run in the folder ./examples/lsdmap.
+This folder contains the structure file aladip_1000.gro which contains 1000 configurations of alanine dipeptide in vacuum and an example of configuration file (.ini) that should be used to compute LSDMap.
 To test the program, simply type in this folder:

     lsdmap -f config.ini -c aladip_1000.gro